Xa33M/SQL_Project_Data_Analytics/README.md

 ![Alt text](/Images/Query_2.png)
 - **SQL** is the top skill, appearing in 8 jobs.
-- **NoSQL, Matlab, Python and R** are also popular, each appearing in 5 jobs.
+ **Excel** is the next most popular skill, appearing in 5 jobs.
-- **Excel** is not as popular as SQL for top 10 jobs, appearing in only 3 jobs.
+- **Python** completes the top 3, appearing in only 2 jobs.
-- Data visualization tools, such as **Tableau, Power BI** are not essential for top 10 jobs.
+-
-- **Mystery solved:** The job in Vienna, Austria listed AWS and Spark as essential skills.
-AWS comes under **cloud skills**, whereas Spark comes under **Data Processing / ETL skills**, both of which offer much **higher pay** than pure data analyst jobs.
+- Out of the 2 most popular Data visualization tools (Tableau and Power BI), only **Tableau** is mentioned, appearing in only 1 job.

 <br>

 ## 3. What are the most in-demand skills for Data Analytic roles?
-To answer this, I needed to see how many times a skill appears in job postings.
-I also only focused on the top 5 skills so that job seekers know exactly what to tackle first.
+To answer this, we need to see how many times a skill appears in job postings.
+We also will only be focusing on the top 5 skills so that job seekers know exactly what to tackle first.

 ```sql
 SELECT